How to Buy Southwest Points + Current Southwest Points Sales

 RewardExpert.com offers a handy Southwest calculator, as well, to help you figure out the value of a Southwest point.

 Additionally, Southwest reduced the value of each point in April 2018.
-This is why it’s always good to spend the point you have rather than holding on to them.
+This is why it’s always good to spend the points you have rather than holding on to them.
 They DO lose value over time!

-With the current point sale, you’d be paying around 1.9 cents per point, which is a pretty good deal and roughly their average value.
 Of course, if you can earn points for free — through ordinary spending on the Southwest credit cards or in the Rapid Rewards Shopping Portal, etc. — that is better.

 How to Buy Southwest Points